Oak Hill Inn named winner in 2021 TripAdvisor Travelers’ Choice awards - Mississippi's Best Community Newspaper

 Mauro said visitors enjoy the property’s beautiful gardens and fountains that can be viewed from both the back verandah and the sun room and are greeted with homemade mint juleps and chocolate chip cookies.

-Another guest favorite is the gourmet breakfast prepared by Mauro’s co-host, McGlynn.
+Another guest favorite is the gourmet breakfast prepared by Mauro’s co-host, McGlynn, who at one time cooked for Brennan’s Restaurant in New Orleans.

+“Mostly it’s because of our breakfast,” Mauro said.
+“We do twelve different breakfasts, so people who stay a full week during Pilgrimage never get the same thing twice.
+People love the gardens too. … It’s beautiful all year.
+Right now there has to be 10,000 gardenias out there that are beautiful and in winter months we have camellias.
+People love our fountains and our fish pond. … It’s a garden and B&B all rolled into one.”

+Mauro said the best thing about the award is that it encourages more visitors to come to Natchez.

 Oak Hill Inn has received more than 1,300 “excellent” reviews on the website and counting.